 Today is August 18 and the Navigate the Chaos question to consider is “how often do you bring small things together?”
-People who navigate the chaos understand that impulse seldom creates something great.
-Serendipity, impulse, and randomness certainly play a part of helping us navigate the chaos.
-Greatness takes a long time to achieve and bring small things together one at a time can be a useful strategy as you navigate the chaos.
+One common strategy many people who navigate the chaos use is to bring small things together one step at a time.

-This observation from van Gogh offers several valuable points of reflection.
+This ‘mosaic’ approach to life and observation from van Gogh offers several valuable points of reflection.
 First, greatness does not happen through impulse alone.
 The achievement of a goal, the accomplishment of a task, or the completion of a project is not done by some sudden stroke of fortune.
 One simply does not wake up one day and paint a great work of art, write a prize-winning book, or break a world record in some athletic competition.

 Second, if you are to achieve anything in this world you need to figure out a way to bring little things together.
 Just as one needs to walk many steps along the path of life, so too does one need to bring small things together in the pursuit of translating dreams into reality.

 Third, greatness happens by working your way through an invisible iron wall slowly and patiently.
 The daily grind, especially when you do not feel like doing something, is what separates those who navigate the chaos and those who fail to accomplish their goals.
 Patience is indeed a virtue and never is that truer than when applied to the work required to achieve greatness.